Remember Jewish Opole Lubelskie

 OPOLE LUBELSKIE DURING THE HOLOCAUST

 In March 1941, Nazis set up a ghetto in the western part of Opole Lubelskie.
 It was enclosed by Nowa, Ogrodowa and Nowy Rynek Streets.
-The area of the Jewish district was originally fenced in with wire entanglements, which were later replaced with a solid wooden fence.
-Over 10,000 people were confined in the ghetto, including Opole Lubelskie Jews as well as people deported from Puławy, Kazimierz Dolny, Wąwolnica, Józefów and Austria, France, Slovakia.
-Two water wells within the ghetto hardly met the needs of several thousand inhabitants.
+The area of the Jewish district was originally fenced in with barbed wire, which were later replaced with a high wooden fence that included poles and boards.

-Land Commissioner Horst Goede, a psychopathic sadist, infamous for many executions, such as murder on a few dozen patients at a Jewish hospital, was the terror of the ghetto.
-Upon his command, the Judenrat had to single out women to participate in orgies organized by Germans at the palace in Niezdów.
 The first mass deportations of people confined in the ghetto in Opole Lubelskie started in the Spring of 1942.
-On March 31, 1942, a group of 1,950 people were shipped to the camp in Bełżec Extermination Camp.
-In May, circa 2,000 people were packed to gas chambers in Sobibór.
-The final liquidation of the place where the entire Jewish population was gathered was carried out on October 24th, 1942.
-Eight thousand people who still remained in the ghetto were sent to Poniatowa Concentration Camp and Sobibór Death Camp.
-About five hundred people were killed on the spot.
+On March 31, 1942, a group of 1,950 people were shipped to Naleczow, from which they were sent to the Bełżec Extermination Camp.
+In May, 2,000 more Jews were packed on to trains that led them to the gas chambers at Sobibór Extermination Camp.
+The final liquidation of the place where the entire Jewish population was gathered was carried out on October 24, 1942 when the remaining 8,000 Jews who still were confined to the Opole ghetto were sent to Poniatowa Concentration Camp and Sobibór Death Camp.
+Additionally, about 500 Jews were executed on the spot and buried in mass graves.

 WHAT REMAINS